Install

 Symptom: Tests verify that the ORM saves records, the router routes requests, or the framework does what its docs say.

 Fix: Trust the framework.
-Test YOUR logic -- the business rules, transformations, and decisions your code makes.
+Test the project's own logic -- the business rules, transformations, and decisions the code makes.

 Symptom: Mock only includes the fields the test author knows about.
 Downstream code consumes other fields and gets undefined.

-Fix: Mock the COMPLETE data structure as it exists in reality, not just the fields the immediate test uses.
-Before creating a mock response, check what fields the real API/type contains -- include ALL fields the system might consume downstream.
-Use real objects or factory-generated fixtures with all fields populated.
-If you must mock, generate from the real type/schema.
+Fix: Mock the COMPLETE data structure as it exists in reality -- check what fields the real API/type contains and include everything consumed downstream.
+Prefer real objects or factory fixtures with all fields populated; if mocking is unavoidable, generate from the real type/schema.

 Before mocking any method, ask: (1) What side effects does the real method have?
 (2) Does this test depend on any of those side effects?
 (3) Mock at the lowest level that removes the slow/external part -- not higher.